-A formal process of discussion and review underpins training.
-This process ensures adequate supervision during training, provides continuity and is one of the main ways of providing feedback to tACPs.
-All educational meetings should be recorded in the ePortfolio for the purposes of credentialing.
+It is expected that regular educational meetings will take place between the ACP ES and the tACP and that these meetings are recorded in the ePortfolio for the purposes of credentialing.
 Whilst these meetings relate specifically to the progress made in the tACP training programme, it is acknowledged that the tACP's line manager may need to be involved and/or kept informed of this process.